equalitie/ouisync-web/content/en-us/faq.md

 ### Create Secure Backups

 You can create a secure backup repository on a spare device of your own or even on a friend's device.
-To do that you first need to generate the **Write** token link for the _**repository**_ that you want to stor e blind.
+To do that you first need to generate the **Write** token link for the _**repository**_ that you want to store blind.
 Please keep the **Write** token link somewhere safe, as you will need it for retrieving the data from your blind copy later on.

 Then you create a **Blind** link and import this blind repository into the backup device.